indicatorTax and Protection

 • Certain types of public entities, like mutual fund trusts, real estate investment trusts, and publicly listed corporations.

 It is not always obvious whether you fall within this definition, and some taxpayers may mistakenly assume they do not have a filing requirement.
-Some examples where residential property is owned indirectly that may catch taxpayers off-guard are as follows:
+For the 2022 taxation year, some examples where residential property is owned indirectly that may catch taxpayers off-guard are as follows:

 • Farming families who hold residential property in a farming partnership (even an informal partnership), such as a residence on the home quarter.